zachmay/inventorium/report.md

 and compile our own code using the appropriate options.

-One particular set of options, `default-extensions` describes all of the language extensions our package will use beyond the Haskell 2010 standard [2].
+One particular set of options, `default-extensions` describes all of the language extensions our package will use beyond the Haskell 2010 standard [XXXX].
 These extension are required to make use of the Servant library, but they are not part of the language standard.
 Because these extensions are only supported by the GHC compiler, the project is not portable across compilers.
 However, GHC is the de facto standard and is the only Haskell compiler that is widely used and